SuperLU FAQ

 SuperLU_DIST: support for 64-bit integers

 Sequential SuperLU does not explicitly support 64-bit integer; all the integers are declared as "int".
 The parallel SuperLU_DIST declares integers as "int_t", which can be defined as "int" or "long int" at compile time.
-This is explained in the top-level README.
+This is explained in the top-level README file.